With cold weather coming in York, you may be wondering when you should cover your outdoor air conditioner. Of if you need to cover it at all.

 Cover Your Air Conditioner Before Severe Weather

-You can temporarily cover your air conditioner in the winter when you know heavy snow is approaching.
-Snow and ice that build up inside your air conditioner can melt and refreeze, damaging condenser coils and lowering efficiency.
+You can temporarily cover your air conditioner in the winter when you know a blizzard is approaching.
+Snow and ice that collect inside your air conditioner can melt and refreeze, harming condenser coils and decreasing efficiency.

-Although it’s not always possible to expect a hailstorm, you can temporarily cover your AC if a strong storm is imminent in York.
-Hail can severely damage your system’s exterior, affecting efficiency.
+Although it’s not always possible to expect a hailstorm, you can temporarily cover your air conditioner if a strong storm is imminent in York.
+Hail can severely damage your system’s fins, affecting efficiency.

 Related: How Severe Weather Can Lead to AC Repair